Piyush3079/xml-to-kml-converter-/README.md

 earth after converting them into kml file.

-##How it works
+## How it works

-* The index page contains two form.
-One is for uploading a zip file of nearly 200 xml files and the second form is to download a combined zip.
+* [The index page contains two form.
+One is for uploading a zip file of nearly 200 xml files and the second form is to download a combined zip]
-*The name must be the same while uploading and downloading the zip file.
-*The combined zip file will contain a kml file named points which contains all the points.
+*[The name must be the same while uploading and downloading the zip file] *The combined zip file will contain a kml file named points which contains all the points.
 *All lines and polygons will be stored as individual kml file.